putuoka/c4it-blog/content/posts/2021/065-testing-httpclientfactory-moq/article.md

 Since we are interested in what happens to the `HttpMessageHandler`, we need to mock it and store the result in a variable.

-Noticed that `MockBehavior.Strict`?
+Have you noticed that `MockBehavior.Strict`?
 This is an *optional* parameter that makes the mock throw an exception when it doesn't have a corresponding setup.
 To try it, remove that argument to the constructor and comment out the `handlerMock.Setup()` part: when you'll run the tests, you'll receive an error of type `Moq.MockException`.

 Next step: defining the behavior of the mocked `HttpMessageHandler`